 Our business may not generate sufficient cash flow from operating activities to service our debt obligations.
 Our ability to make payments on and to refinance our debt and to fund planned capital expenditures depends on our ability to generate cash in the future.
 To some extent, this is subject to general economic, financial, competitive, legislative, regulatory, and other factors that are beyond our control.

 If we are unable to generate sufficient cash flow from operations to service our debt and meet our other commitments, including under the Tax Receivable Agreement, we may need to refinance all or a portion of our debt or raise additional debt or equity capital.
 We may not be able to affect any of these actions on a timely basis, on commercially reasonable terms or at all, and these actions may not be sufficient to meet our debt service and Tax Receivable Agreement requirements.
-In addition, the terms of our existing or future debt agreements may restrict us from pursuing any of these alternatives, which may adversely affect our business, financial condition and results of operations.
+If we incur additional debt or raise equity through the issuance of capital stock, the terms of the debt or capital stock issued may give the holders rights, preferences and privileges senior to those of holders of our common stock, particularly in the event of liquidation.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of holders of our common stock will be diluted.
+To the extent that we raise additional debt, the terms of the debt may also impose additional and more stringent restrictions on our operations than we currently have, which may adversely affect our business, financial condition and results of operations.
+Unfavorable changes in the ratings that rating agencies assign to our debt, including any additional debt, may negatively impact our access to the debt capital markets and increase the costs we incur to borrow funds.
+If we are unable to raise additional capital when needed, our financial condition could be adversely affected.

 Our significant indebtedness could adversely affect our financial condition.